Can a Believer Lose Her Salvation? A Calvinistic View (Series Part 1)

 Background

 Also, the work seems to have combined different literary forms.
-It used to be that translators would call the work the Epistle to the Hebrews because of the greetings in the concluding portions of the work.
-These days, scholars have dropped the “epistle” label because the work has no salutations, as would be expected of a letter.
+It used to be that translators called the work the Epistle to the Hebrews because of the greetings in its concluding portions.
+These days, scholars have dropped the “epistle” label because the work lacks the salutations expected of a letter.
 These are some issues with the work.

-Regarding its content, Hebrews was written to people who used to be adherents of Judaism but had embraced Christianity, which was a new sect of Judaism.
+Regarding its content, Hebrews was written to people who had been adherents of Judaism but had embraced Christianity, the newest mutation of Judaism.
 At the time of writing, these apparent followers of Jesus seemed to be under intense pressure to revert to the old Judaism.
 The author wrote to the believers to “pay careful attention” so that they would not “drift away” (2:1).
-He took great pain explaining that Christianity was not merely a new sect but was also substantively different, superior, and a divinely intended culmination of old Judaism.
+He took great pains to explain that Christianity was not merely a new sect but also substantively different, superior, and a divinely intended culmination of old Judaism.
 As he argues, “the ministry Jesus has received is superior” to other sects of Judaism because “the covenant of which he is mediator is superior to the old one, since the new covenant is established on better promises” (8:6).
-In the course of his encouragement, the author penned Hebrews 6:4-6 which has generated controversies for centuries:
+In the course of his encouragement, the author penned Hebrews 6:4-6, which has generated controversies for centuries:

-The important question we will be interested in is the intended identity of the people described in these verses: are they Christians or not?
+The important question we are interested in is the intended identity of the people described in these verses: are they Christians or not?

-Historically, the debate has been between two schools or systems of interpretation: Calvinism and Arminianism.
-Now, even the mere mention of these theological terms should alert the informed reader to the existence of another substrative issue.
+Historically, the debate in the Western church has been between two schools or systems of interpretation: Calvinism and Arminianism.
+Now, even the mere mention of these theological terms should alert the informed reader to the existence of another substantive issue.
 This is because Calvinism vs Arminianism is most commonly thought to relate to the problem of human free will vis-à-vis divine foreknowledge.
-On this blog, we had looked into the free will debate, and a new reader will do well to review the content here
+On this blog, we have looked into the free will debate, and a new reader will do well to review the content here

-There are two layers of analyses needed to unpack these verses.
-The first concerns the question, purely within the narrative of the book of Hebrews, of whether the author could have intended the quoted description above to refer to Christians, regardless of what that may mean to other portions of the Bible.
+Two layers of analysis are needed to unpack these verses.
+The first concerns the question, purely within the narrative of the book of Hebrews, of whether the author intended the quoted description above to refer to Christians, regardless of what that may mean in other portions of the Bible.
 The second concerns systematizing the description with all other relevant portions of the bible.
 In this series, I shall survey the different positions that people have taken on this question.
 My goal is not so much to show which interpretation is right.
 Instead, I want to show primarily that each side has sound arguments in its favor.

 Calvinism: A Christian Will Persevere

 Given the rough sketch of Calvinism above, we are now prepared to understand how a Calvinist might interpret Hebrews 6:4-6.
-John Owen was a 17th Century English exegete who marshalled a yet influential argument in defense of the position that the Hebrews passage does not refer to Christians.
+John Owen was a 17th-century English exegete who marshalled an influential argument in defense of the position that the Hebrews passage does not refer to Christians.
 Henry Knapp (39) writes that Owen seizes upon verses 9 and 10 of Hebrews 6 to control his overall interpretation.
 Below is Hebrews 6: 9-10:

 Regarding “those who have shared in the Holy Spirit,” Owen continues in the same vein, stressing that there is a difference between “the gifts and graces of the Holy Spirit” (Knapp, 43).
 Consistent with the treatment of the other terms, Owen concludes that a mere sharing, participation, or being in the company of the Holy Spirit does not have to involve regeneration.
 Indeed, Calvinists are often quick to support this reasoning by pointing to a somewhat strange passage in Matthew 7: 21-23,

-Prima facie, this Matthew passage says that the Spirit may work in people to do mighty works in the name of Jesus without the persons being regenerated or born again.
-When Jesus says “I never knew you” to the people, this very likely means that he never knew the people in a familial sense.
-The people have never been saved by Jesus.
+Prima facie, this Matthew passage says that the Spirit may work in people to do mighty works in the name of Jesus without the person being regenerated or born again.
+When Jesus says “I never knew you” to the people, this very likely means he never knew them in a familial sense.
+Jesus never saved the people.

 Therefore, according to Calvinism, the apostates of Hebrews 6:4-6 cannot be Christians.
 A genuine believer will persevere, and her salvation is eternal.

 I will comment critically more on this view later.
-For now, I want to point out that no-one can be sure that she is an elect and a genuine believer on a Calvinist construal of salvation.
+For now, I want to point out that no one can be sure that she is an elect and a genuine believer on a Calvinist construal of salvation.
 We will have some idea about the salvation of a person after the individual is dead, but not while she is living.
-This is partly because if a person such as Pastor Adeboye, the Pope, or whoever renounces the faith and never returns to it, he or she would, on Calvinistic interpretation, be said to have never been a Christian.
+This is partly because, under Calvinistic interpretation, if a person such as Pastor Adeboye, the Pope, or whoever renounces the faith and never returns to it, they would be said to have never been a Christian.
 On Calvinism, the true Christian must endure to the end.

 Work Cited